rozzzly/string-ast/README.md

 Ever tried to manipulate a string containing weird Unicode characters (emojis, CJK, etc) or the ANSI escape sequences used to make console output colorized?
 It can be a real pain.
 This package is my attempt to make that easier.
-By building a comprehensive AST, it becomes possible to preform declarative opertions on Unicode strings as if they were just ASCII.
+By building a comprehensive AST, it becomes possible to preform declarative operations on ANSI/Unicode strings as if they were just ASCII.

 -------------------------